tasmota/docs/docs/FAQ.md

 3. The device will restart
 4. Cycle the power on the device.
 Wi-Fi calibration will not be done unless the device performs a cold boot from power up.
 5. **Restore your device configuration from the _step 1_ backup**

+### WebUI unavailable but device can be controlled
+Some routers have issues with ARP implementation.
+To help with that use [`SetOption41`](Commands.md#setoption41) to make your device send grauitous ARP in a desired interval (try 30 or 60 seconds for start).

 ## MQTT